 If you’re appealing to an environmentalist audience or someone who wants to add a lush of natural elements in their room, then you can also use this color for room furnishings such as curtains and bedsheets.

-It is one of the most famous color shades that you will see in a vast assortment of products’ packaging around the globe.
+It is one of the most famous color shades that you will see in a vast assortment of products’ packaging worldwide.
 Alongside communicating vigor and energy, Samba is also used in evoking intense feelings of motivation/ This is why you will see the color being used in a great variety of sporting equipment.
-Of course, the percentage of the shade can vary from product to product, but you will find it there.
+Of course, the shade percentage can vary from product to product, but you will find it there.

 It is particularly popular in the packaging of many high priced electronic devices such as video game consoles and mobile phones.
 The reason behind that is video games appeal to a particular class of either teenagers or gamers who usually seek thrill and amusement, and the color Samba ignites that spark in their emotion.

 Mauve Mist is strongly associated with femininity and love.
 The color, Mauve Mist, stands for feelings of idealism and an overly optimistic view of the future.
 This is why it is most commonly used in the packaging design of products whose primary demographic is young teenage girls.